redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_metadata-set.md

 ### Synopsis

-Updates the metadata for an artifact in a Service Registry instance Editable metadata includes fields like name and description
+Update the metadata for an artifact in a Service Registry instance.

+Editable metadata includes fields such as name and description.

 ```